 - There is a whole school/college approach to online safety to address the 3 areas of risk; content, contact and conduct.
 This includes a policy on the use of mobile technology in the setting, appropriate filters and monitoring systems to ensure children are safeguarded from potentially harmful and inappropriate material online, including terrorist and extremist material, as well as online safety training for staff.
-As technology in this area evolves and changes rapidly online safety will be regularly reviewed. - Ensure that children are taught about safeguarding, including on-line safety (this incorporates sexting/'youth produced sexual imagery' and terrorist/extremist material), through teaching, learning opportunities and tutorials. - People who pose a risk of harm are prevented from working with children by: - Adhering to statutory responsibilities to check staff working with children, taking proportionate decisions on whether to ask for checks beyond what is required and ensuring volunteers are appropriately supervised. - Having a written recruitment and selection policies and procedures in place. - The presence of at least one person on any appointment panel who has undertaken safer recruitment training. - There are procedures in place to handle allegations of abuse against staff and volunteers and that such allegations are referred to the Local Authority Designated officer (LADO)/Designed Officer at the local authority and that procedures are in place to make a referral to the Disclosure and Barring Service (DBS) when the criteria has been met.
-There are also procedures in place to handle allegations of abuse by children against other children also known as 'peer on peer abuse'. - There are systems in place for children to report any concerns, express their views and feedback.
+As technology in this area evolves and changes rapidly online safety will be regularly reviewed. - Ensure that children are taught about safeguarding, including mental health/well-being and online safety (this incorporates healthy online/offline relationships, sexting/'youth produced sexual imagery' and terrorist/extremist material), through teaching, learning opportunities and tutorials. - People who pose a risk of harm are prevented from working with children by: - Adhering to statutory responsibilities to check staff working with children, taking proportionate decisions on whether to ask for checks beyond what is required and ensuring volunteers are appropriately supervised. - o Having a written recruitment and selection policies and procedures in place. - The presence of at least one person on any appointment panel who has undertaken safer recruitment training. - There are procedures in place to handle allegations of abuse against staff and volunteers and that such allegations are referred to the Local Authority Designated Officer (LADO)/Designed Officer at the local authority and that procedures are in place to make a referral to the Disclosure and Barring Service (DBS) when the criteria has been met.
+There are also procedures in place to handle allegations of abuse by children against other children also known as 'peer on peer abuse' or 'child on child abuse'. - There are systems in place for children to report any concerns, express their views and feedback.
 Staff will not agree confidentiality and will always act in the best interests of the child. - A Designated Teacher with the appropriate training, relevant qualifications and experience will be appointed to promote the education achievement of children who are Looked After or previously Looked After.
-All staff will have the skills, knowledge and understanding to keep Looked After children and previously Looked After children safe. - There are appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions and this is consistent with DfE Children Missing Education guidance, Derby City Council Children Missing Education Policy and Derby and Derbyshire Runaway or Missing from Home or Care Protocol. - Where reasonably possible ensure that the school/college hold more than one emergency contact number for each pupil/student. - Any deficiencies or weaknesses in regard to safeguarding arrangements that are brought to their attention are addressed without delay. - The importance of information sharing between professionals and local agencies is recognised as key in promoting the welfare and protecting the safety of children. - The school safeguarding arrangements take into account procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by Derby and Derbyshire Safeguarding Children Boards' (DSCBs').
-This includes co-operation between partner agencies and providing information to the Derby Safeguarding Children Board to allow it to perform its functions. - The Chair of the Governing body will liaise with the Local Authority Designated Officer (LADO) (also known as Designated Officer) and partner agencies in event of any allegations of abuse made against the headteacher. - There is an effective safeguarding/child protection policy which is consistent with Derby and Derbyshire Safeguarding Children procedures, along with a staff behaviour policy (code of conduct).
-This will be provided to all staff on induction, will be updated annually as a minimum and available on the school website along with the contact details of the Designated Safeguarding Lead and their availability, including during school holidays.
+All staff will have the skills, knowledge and understanding to keep Looked After children and previously Looked After children safe. - There are appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions and this is consistent with DfE Children Missing Education guidance, Derby City Council Children Missing Education Policy and Derby and Derbyshire Runaway or Missing from Home or Care Protocol. - Where reasonably possible ensure that the school/college hold more than one emergency contact number for each pupil/student. - Ensure exclusions internal, fixed term and permanent meet requirements of DfE statutory guidance, including obligations under the Equality Act (2010). - Any deficiencies or weaknesses in regard to safeguarding arrangements that are brought to their attention are addressed without delay.